Election 2020: National leader Judith Collins and the art of cheeky misdirection

 They didn't see other until the flight out of Hokitika, where they hung out at opposite ends of the tiny airport.

-But their responses to what would have happened if they had crossed paths earlier is indicative of their campaign styles.
+But their responses to what would have happened if they had crossed paths earlier are indicative of their campaign styles.

 Ardern: "Nothing will happen if we do have contact with each other.
 Our force fields will not create any kind of explosion, so no one needs to worry."